flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 - admin command for sending a message from the server to a specific player /send_chat carId blablabla

-note: chat started with / is not visible to other players
+note:

-- the server does NOT change the track if restart_session or next_session is voted after the race, so people can prevent the track change if they make a successful vote.
-Only after the RACE_OVER_TIME has passed the server will change the track
+- chat started with / is not visible to other players

 - the result json are saved in the "sessionresults" folder